When you send a message with an attachment, Direct Mail may warn you that the attachment is too large. This can be for one of two reasons:

 Alternatives to attaching large files

 Rather than attaching a large file, it is better to instead email a link where the recipient can download the large file.
-For example, you could save the large file to Dropbox or another online hosting service and then share the link via email.
+For example, you could save the large file to a free online file hosting service (like NoFile.io) and then share the link via email.

 If you are sending via e3 Delivery Service and require the ability to attach exceptionally large files, please contact Direct Mail Support.